-- Organizational: - Leaders > Coaches > Community Groups Pastor > Local Pastor > Board of Elders - Spiritual: Members > Deacons > Elders > Jesus
+- o Organizational: - Leaders > Coaches > Community Groups Pastor > Local Pastor - o Spiritual: Members > Deacons > Elders > Jesus

 Coaching

 Community Group Coaches are put in place to assist, care for, and help shepherd community group leaders.
 They're there to help you be supported you in your role, connected with church leadership, and growing in faithfulness and fellowship with the church.